jmarkamaya/README-Generator/Develop/README.md

-# README Generator
+# Readme Generator
-## To be able to easily create READMES for projects through the commandline
+## create an easier way to create a readme
-## I built this project so I could have a template readily available to create a README
+## So I don't have to create a readme from scratch for every project
-## It keeps me from manually having to create a README for each project, I just have to answer the questions.
+## It solves me from needing to figure out what questions need to be answered in a readme each time i create one
-## I learned how to dynamically generate files through the command line use node.js and inquirer
+## I learned how to write a file using the command line
-## The simplicity of creating a README.
+## The simplicity of creating a readme